tempertemper/html-playground/src/site/forms/relationships.md

 title: relationships
 ---

-<p>Visual relationships and groupings can be created between form elements, and those should be created programmatically too, so that screen reader users get the same experience.</p>
+Visual relationships and groupings can be created between form elements, and those should be created programmatically too, so that screen reader users get the same experience.

-<p>Form fields that have a label and input pairing will have a `for` and `id` attribute on each of those elements, but sometimes groupings can be more complex.</p>
+Form fields that have a label and input pairing will have a `for` and `id` attribute on each of those elements, but sometimes groupings can be more complex.

-<h2>Hint/help text</h2>
+## Hint/help text

 <form>
     <div>